DevExpress-Examples/web-forms-dashboard-pass-hidden-parameters-to-custom-sql-query/Readme.md

 Set the [`ASPxDashboard.AllowExecutingCustomSql`](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWeb.ASPxDashboard.AllowExecutingCustomSql) property to `true` to allow custom SQL query execution on the server.
 To allow users to edit a custom SQL string in the SQL String editor, set the [`ASPxDashboard.EnableCustomSql`](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWeb.ASPxDashboard.EnableCustomSql) property ro `true`.

+> **Warning**:
+> The use of custom SQL queries can lead to inadvertent or unauthorized modifications to your data/database structure.
+Ensure that you follow best practices and implement the appropriate user read/write privileges at database level.

 You can see the query specified for the data source in the [Data Source Wizard](https://docs.devexpress.com/Dashboard/117680):

 ![Create a Dashboard Parameter](images/data-source-wizard-custom-query.png)